NSLS-II-BMM/BeamlineManual/_sources/log.rst.txt

    :label: _fig-snapshots

+.. todo:: Have database consume snapshots with pointers from each scan
+          connected with the snapshot

+.. _logfile:

 Log file
 --------

 At the beginning of a user experiment, run this command::

-  BMM_user_log('/path/to/data/folder/experiment.log')
+  new_experiment('/path/to/data/folder')

-This instruments the logger to maintain a log file specifically for the current experiment.
+Among other things, this instruments the logger to maintain a log file specifically for the current experiment.
 The logger also maintains a master log file which is, effectively, a concatenation of all the individual experimental logs.

 The log is an attempt to capture a record of all significant actions taken during an experimental campaign.
 It errs of the conservative